 B. Policy and Product Compliance

-- Standardize Policy Documents: Ensure all policy wording, terms, and disclosures meet regulatory standards and are easily understood by consumers.
+- Standardize Policy Documents: Ensure all policy wording, terms, and disclosures meet insurance compliance regulations and are easily understood by consumers.

 - Use Legal Toolkits: Resources like the UK Insurtech Board’s legal toolkit provide startup-friendly templates for contracts, NDAs, and agreements, conforming to industry norms.